MacMagghan History, Family Crest & Coats of Arms

 Early Notables of the MacMagghan family (pre 1700)

-in 1851.
-His...
-Another 70 words (5 lines of text) are included under the topic Early MacMagghan Notables in all our PDF Extended History products and printed products wherever possible.
+Another 60 words (4 lines of text) are included under the topic Early MacMagghan Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the MacMagghan family to Ireland